kannibalox/autortorrent/README.md

+# autortorrent2

 This is an rtorrent-only file reseeder in the same vein as [autotorrent2](https://github.com/JohnDoee/autotorrent2), which I would highly recommend using even if you use rtorrent.
-Unfortunately autotorrent2 needs some optimization before I'm ready to use it, so this is just a small project to hopefully only be used intermediately, until autotorrent2 can be optimized.
+Unfortunately autotorrent2 needs some optimization before I'm ready to use it, so this is just a small project to hopefully only be used intermediately.

 # Installation